stray128/pesto_assessment/README.md

 python run_agent.py
 ```

-or you can ** run the run_agent.ipynb ** file in colab or jupyter environment - tested.
+or you can **run the run_agent.ipynb** file in Colab or Jupyter environment - tested.

 ## Requirements